Cotalker/documentation/docs/documentation/client/groups.md

 <img alt="task change state menu" class="img_sizing item shadow--tl" src={useBaseUrl('img/client_channel_task_sidepanel_00.png')} />
 <br/>

-### Floating Action Button (FAB) {#floating-action-button-fab}
+### "Actions" Button {#floating-action-button-fab}
 Within a group's channel panel, you might see a green button floating near the bottom.
-This is a floating action button (FAB) that can be configured for a group's specfic needs.
+The _Actions_ button that can be configured for a group's specific needs.
 This button can let you create a new channel, answer a survey, create a task, redirect to another URL, among others.

 _The FAB and the enabled actions will look something like the image below:_
 <img alt="fab secondary actions" class="img_sizing item shadow--lw" src={useBaseUrl('img/admin_groups_fab_secondary_actions.png')} />